 For Consumers

-When you buy real estate, you’re buying all the assets and liabilities associated with that property.
-Title insurance:
+When you buy a home or property, you’re buying all the assets and liabilities associated with that property.

 • Proves the seller has legal authority to sell the property.